Mr-Coxall/makecode-arcade-turtle-logo/README.md

 # Turtle Logo

 ## Step 1 @showhint
-Always start by moving the ``set myTurtle to turtle of sprite of kind Player`` block into the ``on start`` block, so you have a Turtle to work with.
+Always start by moving the "set myTurtle to turtle of sprite of kind Player" block into the "on start" block, so you have a Turtle to work with.

 ```blocks
 let myTurtle = turtle.fromSprite(sprites.create(img`